steveicarus/iverilog/vvp/README.txt

 delay, and takes a single input.
 The second form takes 4 net inputs, with the first being the value to delay, and the remaining to be the delay values to use.

+MODULE PATH DELAY STATEMENTS:

+A module path delay takes data from its input, then a list of module path delays.
+The <src> for each possible delay set is a trigger that activates the delay.

+        .modpath <input> , [ <src> (<delays>) ] ;

 MEMORY STATEMENTS: